gwdg/pub-2025-ksi/Readme.md

 > So far, a temporary Kubernetes cluster node can not communicate with another node running on a different Slurm node.

 ## Prerequisites
 First, the Slurm cluster has to be up and running.
+Also, a shared storage among all cluster nodes (e.g. NFS) has to be present.
 This project aims for RHEL 9 x86 distributions, but may work on other RHEL distributions as well.
 Apart from that, all nodes have to have certain software installed: